|

 Note that example above can be written in terms of variables x and y, namely

-· Get into the website at http://graph.seriesmathstudy.com (you need to wait for an applet to be loaded.)
+· Begin by going to http://graph.seriesmathstudy.com (you need to wait for the GraphFunc applet to be loaded.)

-You will see a popup window displayed in Figure 1.
+You will see a popup window is displayed in Figure 1.

 · Enter the value 2 in the text field that has label marked as Number of variable.
 Then press on the Choose button to setup a mode for the system of linear equations with two linear equations and two unknowns.